 service to everyone who lives, works and visits our city.
 Houma is approximately 14 1/2 square miles, with a

-population of around 35,000.
-Our department protects everything within the city limits of Houma.
+population of around 35,000 and our department protects everything within the city limits.
 City of Houma

-Fire Department is a Class 2 rating by the Property Insurance Association of Louisiana (PIAL).
+Fire Department has an ISO Class 2 rating by the Property Insurance Association of Louisiana (PIAL), making us one

 useful.
 Please feel free to stop by and visit us in person.